FREQUENTLY ASKED ZONING AND PLANNING QUESTIONS

 Q: Do I need a permit for fencing?

-A: Not if it is less than 6' in height, on or inside the property line.
-BUT-There are specifications on fencing and its location.
-Fences higher than 6' requre a permit.
+A: Yes - There are specifications on fencing and its location.
 You will need a building application and a diagram of the placement of the fence along with measurements associated to the stuctures and property lines.

 Q: What if my project is denied?